-This can have a huge impact on your waterfront Lake Norman home and the lifestyle you plan on living here.
+Water level changes can have a huge impact on your waterfront home and the lifestyle you plan on living here.
 Let's break down some basic information about the water level on Lake Norman.

 When Lake Norman is full to the MAX, it's at 100-ft deep or "Full Pond".
 Anything more is considered flooding.

 When Lake Norman is "Full Pond", then the water hitting your toes at the shoreline is "760" feet above sea level.
 This line is important for waterfront Lake Norman homes because it is the boundary where Duke Energy has control of your property vs local and state regulators.

 This is the TARGET height of the water during the busy summer season (yay!).
 Duke wants to leave some wiggle room or major storms and increased waves from you doing cannonballs off your dock.